onehilltech/ember-cli-mdc/packages/mdc-snackbar/README.md

 or permitted to continue bubbling upstream.

 > The application snackbar only works if the snackbar event (or action) is allowed to bubble
-> up to the application router.
+> up to the application route.
+If not permitted, then the snackbar will not show.

 ```javascript
 import Route from '@ember/routing/route';